-Lastly, and I can’t stress this enough, think long and hard about the reliability and support you’ll get from a potential dedicated host.
-You want an always-online network backed by an always-there-for-you team.
-Whenever you hear that the support technicians are all Tier II SysAdmins or Redhat certified or anything along those lines, that’s a good thing!
+Lastly, and we can’t stress this enough, think long and hard about the reliability and support you’ll get from a potential dedicated host.
+You want an always-online network backed by an always-there-for-you support team.
+Whenever you hear that the support technicians are all Tier II SysAdmins or Red Hat certified or anything along those lines, that’s a good thing!
 It means they know what they’re doing.

 Keep these features in mind when evaluating a host on their reliableness:

 One last note on this: True 100% uptime is impossible.
 At the very least, you have to schedule downtime for maintenance.
-The most reliable hosts ensure that any downtime is minimal and has minimal, if not nonexistent, effect on their customers.
+The most reliable hosts ensure that any downtime is minimal and has as tiny or nonexistent an effect on their customers.

 I touched on this earlier, but dedicated server pricing can range anywhere from $75 to thousands of dollars per month.
 Where your project should fall in that huge cost spectrum depends on your expected traffic, in-house IT expertise, and storage needs.

 For a mid-range price, SiteGround offers some of the best support in the industry.
-They’re not the most expensive and not the cheapest, but the performance of their dedicated hardware is as substantial as the reliability of their team.
+The company is not the most expensive and not the cheapest, but the performance of their dedicated hardware only matched by the team’s superior customer support.

-Finally, if you want what we call premium hosting, with white-glove service and your choice of self-, semi-, or fully managed servers, Media Temple touts premier dedicated hosting you should consider.
-If limitless resources and guaranteed uptime are necessities for your business, and you’re willing to pay what it takes to get that peace of mind, MT is your winner.
+Finally, if you want what premium hosting with white-glove service and your choice of self-, semi-, or fully managed servers, Liquid Web touts premier dedicated hosting — at a surprisingly affordable rate.
+If limitless resources and guaranteed uptime are necessities for your business, and you’re willing to pay what it takes to get that peace of mind, Liquid Web is your winner.

-Managed hosting services: They’ll cost you a bit more, but it’s probably worth it.
-If you don’t realize that now, you may experience the painful epiphany when your system goes down over the weekend and you don’t know why (or worse: don’t know how to fix it).
+Managed hosting services will cost you a bit more, but it’s probably worth it.
+If you don’t realize that now, you may experience the painful epiphany when your system goes down over the weekend and you don’t know why (or worse: how to fix it).

 Managed hosting minimizes the amount of hands-on IT work you have to do.
 The level of management can vary from provider to provider.
-Some hosts offer your choice of semi- or fully managed services — and one host’s fully managed plan may be entirely different than another provider’s fully managed plan.
-All in all, management services may include, but are not limited to, hardware monitoring, software updates, security patches, and bug fixes.
+Some hosts offer your choice of semi- or fully managed services — and one host’s fully managed plan may be entirely different than another provider’s.
+All in all, management services may include hardware monitoring, software updates, security patches, and bug fixes.

-The main idea is your host worries about your hardware while you worry about your business, website, customers, et cetera.
-Liquid Web, Media Temple, Bluehost, and InMotion offer some of the best managed hosting services you’ll find in the industry.
+The main idea is that your host worries about your hardware while you worry about your business, website, and customer relationship.
+Liquid Web, Bluehost, and InMotion Hosting offer some of the best managed hosting services you’ll find in the industry.

 The best advice I can give on the subject of selecting a dedicated server is to consult someone who knows more than you do on the matter.
-Ask long-time customers their thoughts on their experience with a certain host.
+Ask colleagues, friends, and long-time hosting customers about their experiences with various hosts.
 Scope out what services other companies in your niche are using.